San Antonio Criminal Defense Attorneys

 Although not as strong as an expunction, a non-disclosure is the next best thing.
 One receiving a non-disclosure order may deny the occurrence of the arrest, unless asked at a subsequent criminal proceeding.
 Unlike an expunction, certain agencies are allowed to maintain the arrest records and documentation – primarily law enforcement, education and public licensing agencies

-In addition a person may petition a court for an order of nondisclosure five years after the discharge and dismissal of enumerated misdemeanor offenses and ten years after the discharge and dismissal of felony offenses for which the person was placed on deferred adjudication and successfully completed the required community supervision so long as no new criminal conduct more serious than fine only traffic offenses have occurred [Tex.
+In addition, a person may petition a court for an order of nondisclosure five years after the discharge and dismissal of felony offenses, when applicable.
+There is no waiting period for misdemeanors, provided they are subject to expunction [Tex.
 Crim.
 Pro.
 Code 55.03].
 For misdemeanor offenses that are not enumerated in the statute, an order of nondisclosure may be sought immediately after dismissal of the offense for which deferred adjudication previously was granted [Tex.
 Crim.
 Pro.
 Code 55.03].
 No nondisclosure order is available no matter how much time has passed even if deferred adjudication was granted and successfully completed for the offenses of murder, family violence, stalking, injury to a child, child endangerment, or protective order violations [Tex.
 Crim.
 Pro.
 Code 55.03].

 If nondisclosure has been granted, information concerning the prior offense and the deferred adjudication that has been set aside are excepted from the requirements of the Public Information Act [Tex.
 Gov't.
 Code 552.021].
 A person who is the subject of information that is exempt from the requirements of the Public Information Act may deny the occurrence of the arrest and prosecution unless the information is used against the person in a subsequent criminal proceeding.
 Private entities that compile and disseminate criminal history record information for compensation may not divulge information for which an order of nondisclosure has been issued.